Marcos-Fernando/EDTA-GUI/README.md

   * Final: Begins with filtered TEs to completion.
   * Anno: Conducts genome-wide annotation after building the TE library.

-  When selecting the Filter, Final, or Anno options, it is necessary to specify the name of the folder where a previous annotation step has already been executed.
-This folder must be located within the /EDTA/gui/results directory.
-This ensures that EDTAGUI can access the required files to continue the process, reusing the data already generated and avoiding the repetition of previous steps.
+  When selecting the "Filter", "Final", or "Anno" options, a field will appear to choose the folder where a previous annotation step was processed.
+This folder must be located in one of the following directories:
+  * ``Repository installation``: ./EDTA-GUI/gui/results;
+  * ``Docker installation``: /usr/local/AnnoTEP/gui/results or in the volume configured to map this directory.

+* **TE Analysis Parameters**
+* **EDTA-GUI mode**
   * **Overwrite:** Decide whether existing output data should be overwritten.
   * **Sensitivity:** Control the execution of RepeatModeler to identify additional elements.
   * **Annotation:** Specify whether the genome-wide annotation of TEs should proceed after building the TE library.
   * **Evaluate:** Check if the classification of annotated TEs is consistent.
 The "Annotation" field must be enabled to use this feature.
   * **Force:** If no reliable TE candidates are identified, enabling this option allows the script to continue using a backup rice TE library.
   * **Neutral Mutation Rate:** Set the neutral mutation rate for calculating the age of intact LTR elements (default: 1.3e-8 bp per year, based on rice).
   * **Maximum Divergence:** Define the maximum acceptable divergence for TE fragments.
 For highly repetitive genomes, users are encouraged to adjust the parameter (default: 40).
-* **Threads:** Determine the number of threads to be used in running the pipeline (default: 4).
+  * **Threads:** Determine the number of threads to be used in running the pipeline (default: 10).

+* **AnnoTEP mode (Additional features)**
+  * **TIR filter:** Filter TIRs without annotated domains.
+Enabling this filter can substantially reduce false positives, but may also result in the loss of some true positives (false negatives).
+  * **Annot. type:** Specify whether to annotate the genome using a RepeatMasker-based librar.
+Enabling this option may negatively affect the filtering step and compromise benchmark results.

 Finally, there is a section dedicated to additional input files, allowing users to include complementary files to streamline and enhance the analysis.
 * **Coding DNA Sequence:** Select a FASTA file containing the coding sequence (without introns, UTRs, or TEs) of the genome or a close relative.
 This helps in excluding non-transposable elements.
 * **Curate library:** Upload a curated library to maintain consistent TE naming and classification.
 Only manually validated TEs should be provided.
 This file is optional.